Mehmetabaci1995/html-element-mapreduce/README.md

     git push origin master

-* Make a pull request to the master repository.
-I will handle merging your files.
+* Make a pull request to the master repository to have your code merged into the master repo.
+  Be sure that you have resolved any conflicts that may arise!

 * If you are behind master, you will need to rebase!
 Make sure you have the master repo set up as a remote Perform this operation from YOUR master branch, else risk losing your work!